pchisholm/openwhisk_bluemix_tutorial/README.md

 ### Preface

 Just to quickly gloss over what you've probably read in the docs, *serverless is not truly serverless*.
-The term meant to denote the existence of an API host that activates remote, 'dockerized' compute events per request.
+The term denotes the existence of an API host that activates remote, 'dockerized' compute events per request.
 These events remain inactive outside of near real-time usage so rely on a persistence layer for the state machine when required.
-OpenWhisk uses a swagger esque syntax for managing routes/CORS that you can read about [here](https://github.com/openwhisk/openwhisk/blob/master/docs/reference.md#rest-api).
-This layer of abstraction makes it easy for the developer(s) to assemble a centralized web API relying on *n* number of supporting environments with very little technical overhead outside their language(s) of choice.
+The gist here is that abstraction via the cli diminishes a lot of dev ops related work and makes it easy for the developer(s) to assemble a centralized web API relying on *n* number of supporting environments.
+As a note, swagger esque syntax is used for managing routes/CORS that you can read about in more detail [here](https://github.com/openwhisk/openwhisk/blob/master/docs/reference.md#rest-api).

 If you are wondering why there is a NodeJS/Express server and CF app deployment in this repo, this is only intended to serve static content.
 Setting up a serverless front-end is very do-able but to I wanted to keep this tutorial centered around how to cobble together back end assets.
 Some considerations being: